Nobody likes being treated unfairly. Most of us react mildly and back off. But narcissists lose control and explode.

 The severity of narcissistic rage varies from narcissist to narcissist, and a lot depends on their mental health both in the past and present.

-A narcissist raised by narcissist parents will differ in their rage levels from a one coping with recent unemployment.
+A narcissist raised by narcissistic parents will differ in their rage levels from another narcissist who’s coping with recent unemployment.

 What Causes Narcissistic Rage?